ksu-cs-textbooks/cis300/content/sorting/_index.md

 ## Sorting

 We conclude this text with a look at a common activity in computing, namely, sorting data.
-While the .NET Framework provides several methods for sorting data, it is instructive to examine the implementation details of different techniques.
+While .NET provides several methods for sorting data, it is instructive to examine the implementation details of different techniques.
 While there is one sorting algorithm that is used more commonly than the others, none is best for all situations.
 An understanding of which algorithms perform better in different situations can help us to make better choices and thereby